fahad101/trivium-lyrics-analysis/README.md

 Code Explanation
 ---

-For the actual lyrics analysis I used the NLTK paltform since it specializes in working with human language data.
+For the actual lyrics analysis I used the NLTK platform since it specializes in working with human language data.
 The first function `clean_data()` is used to clean and tokenize the raw data.
 To clean the lyrics, I removed stopwords, punctuation, set all words to lowercase, and removed isntrumental tracks.
 Finally, the filtered lyrics were tokenized, or split into a list of strings.
 Each album was split by words.
 This function returns an individual album as a long list of strings.

+As you can see, I added a few custom stopwords for this specific project.
 ```python
 #set stop words to english and add some custom ones
 stop_words = nltk.corpus.stopwords.words('english')